On normal Seshadri stratifications: Seshadri stratifications

 In certain applications it is needed that the monoid $\Gamma_{\mathfrak{C}}$ is not only saturated, but also of some special form.
-For this we recall the LS-lattice and the LS-monoid associated to a maximal chain.
+We recall the LS-lattice and the LS-monoid associated to a maximal chain. }